 Stuart Norton, Senior Adviser (Learning and Teaching), Advance HE

-Outputs for this project will focus on two literature reviews, one on access, retention, attainment and progression, and one on employability, with additional associated outputs including webinars, summits, podcasts, and a range of blogs.
+Outputs for this project will focus on three literature reviews, one on access, retention, attainment and progression, one on employability and one on flexible learning, with additional associated outputs including webinars, summits, podcasts, and a range of blogs.

 Three lateral themes of Sustainability in HE, Hybrid operating models - leadership and engagement, and Structural inequality, intersectionality and identities will also run across the entire 2021-22 Connect Benefit Series ensuring the project outputs speak to the pervasive issues our members are facing.

 This Connect Benefit Series Student Success theme aims to:

 - Share and promote an evidence-based approach to access, retention, attainment and progression, and employability

 - Consider the primary lessons and changes in direction from 2016 – 2021

 - Identify core areas for Advance HE to focus upon and further enhance alignment to the core areas of student success as recognised by the framework series

 - Engage with pragmatic, practical examples and activity to enhance student success